Celebeanie/Celebeanie/README.md

+This repository contains files for CIS300 Project Assignments...

 This is a school HTML and CSS project.
 The purpose of this website is to serve as a Portfolio of my talents and works for employers to see.